bitterce/finger_millet_presentation/PITCHME.md

 #### Objective
 @ul[list-square-bullets list-spaced-bullets text-08](false)
 - Allopolyploidie poses many challenges in finding true variants, due to the high number of homeologs between the subgenomes
-- Finger millet is a tetrapolyploid crop species, with subgenome A and subgenome
+- Finger millet is a tetrapolyploid crop species, with subgenome A and subgenome B
 - EAGLE-RC is able to map reads to the subgenomes seperately and evaluates the likelihood of the data under a given hypothesis
 @ulend